Designing continuity across complex analytical systems

 As the project evolved, the work expanded into broader integration with JMP Live, helping create a more seamless transition between analysis, publishing, and collaboration.

-The experience focused on improving continuity between individual exploration and shared analytical workflows while maintaining the context and interactivity users relied on throughout the process.
+The redesigned workspace introduced more scalable organizational structures that improved continuity across analytical workflows while preserving the exploratory flexibility users depended on.
 Shared interaction patterns and more connected workflows helped support scalability across products while creating a more cohesive analytical ecosystem overall.